microsoft/onnxruntime/docs/performance/tune-performance.md

 In both cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, etc).
 This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:

+* Open chrome browser
+* Type chrome://tracing in the address bar
+* Load the generated JSON file

 For Cuda EP, performance numbers from device will be attached to those from host.
 For example:
 ```
 {"cat":"Node", "name":"Add_1234", "dur":17, ...}